Health Warnings | Ngā whakatūpatotanga

 Shellfish

-The Ministry for Primary Industries tests shellfish and seawater for toxic algae every week from popular shellfish gathering areas around New Zealand.
-If the shellfish are not safe to eat, they issue public health warnings and put up signs at affected beaches.
+The Ministry for Primary Industries (MPI) tests shellfish and seawater for toxic algae every week from popular shellfish gathering areas around New Zealand.
+If the shellfish are not safe to eat MPI issue public health warnings and put up signs at affected beaches.